DEL RIO, Texas — Ike's big fish was so sick that Ike, too, got sick.

 Even so, his big concern wasn't catching a behemoth — it was finishing in the top half of the field.
 Still is, he said.
 Without his two big bites, he'd likely be nestled uncomfortably around 60th place.

-He caught the huge female on the end of a long cast, and as it came to the surface, she didn't jump.
+He caught the huge female on the end of a long cast, and as it came to the surface, it didn't jump.
 Too big.
-Instead, she just breached.
-As he kept dragging her closer, "it got bigger and bigger," Iaconelli said.
+Instead, it just breached.
+As he kept dragging it closer, "it got bigger and bigger," Iaconelli said.

-She ran under the boat for a couple of minutes solid.
-Then — she gave up.
-Iaconelli cranked and cranked until he could snatch her up, six or seven hard minutes after she first bit.
+The fish ran under the boat for a couple of minutes solid.
+Then — it gave up.
+Iaconelli cranked and cranked until he could snatch it up, six or seven hard minutes after it first bit.

 That's when his breakfast made its surprise reappearance.

 "There was so much adrenaline, it was such a long fight, I could feel my heart going," he said.
 "I was lapping the boat several times, and I was so exhausted when I got that fish, I think it was just exhaustion."